noahgrant/resourcerer/README.md

 ### *...and here's the best part:*

-Let's say that `props.id` changes to a different user. `MyComponentWithAUser` will get put _back_ into a loading state while the new endpoint is fetched, _without us having to do anything!_ This works because our model has dictated that its models should be cached by a `userId` field, which is passed to it in the [`options` property](#options).
+Let's say that `props.id` changes to a different user. `MyComponentWithAUser` will get put _back_ into a loading state while the new endpoint is fetched, _without us having to do anything!_ This works because our model has dictated that its models should be cached by a `userId` field, which is passed to it in the [`path` property](#path).

 ## Changing Props
 In general, there are two ways to change `props.id` as in the previous example:

 1. Change the url, which is the top-most state-carrying entity of any application.
-The url can be changed either by path parameter or query paramter, i.e. `example.com/users/noahgrant` -> `example.com/users/fredsadaghiani`, or `example.com/users?id=noahgrant` -> `example.com/users?id=fredsadaghiani`.
+The url can be changed either by path parameter or query paramter, i.e. `example.com/users/noahgrant` -> `example.com/users/bobdonut`, or `example.com/users?id=noahgrant` -> `example.com/users?id=bobdonut`.
 In this case, each prop change is _indexable_, which is sometimes desirable, sometimes not.

 1. Change internal application state.
 For these cases, `useResources`/`withResources` make available another handy prop: `setResourceState`. `setResourceState` is a function that has the same method signature as the `useState` we all know and love.
-It sets internal hook/HOC state, which is then returned/passed down, respectively, overriding any initial prop, ie `setResourceState((state) => ({...state, id: 'fredsadaghiani'}))`.
+It sets internal hook/HOC state, which is then returned/passed down, respectively, overriding any initial prop, ie `setResourceState((state) => ({...state, id: 'bobdonut'}))`.
 This is _not_ indexable.

     Note that `setResourceState` is very useful for the `withResources` HOC because it allows you to 'lift' state above the fetching component that otherwise would not be possible.
 For `useResources`, it is a nice-to-have in some cases, but because you can always define your own `useState` above the `useResources` invocation, you may find that you use it less often.